faky1337/Northstar-Spectator-Mod/README.md

 - Changed ConVars from Bool to Int (please update your config files) because somehow I am too stupid to make them work.
 - Fix bug: spectator_chatinfo_message not appearing.
 - Replaced spectator cycle function with something less shitty.
+- !Hotfix crash when attacker was not a player.

 ## Usage
 Type `spec` into console.
 Use A/D (LEFT/RIGHT) to switch between players.